sepehr/laspotipy/README.md

 - Provide the option to read laspotipy error logs and retry creating the Spotify playlist
 - Provide option to create PRIVATE Spotify playlists
 - Handle HTTP errors, be graceful
-- Check for existing playlists
+- Check for existing playlists, sync!
 - Restructure, more abstraction, cleanup!
 - Add license info, copyright, etc.
 - Write installation instructions, and requirements